Coal Communities Transition (CCT)

 - Broadband Carrier Commnet contributed $1.7M in broadband grant matching funds.

-- TEP contributed $300k in broadband grant matching funds.
+- TEP and SRP each contributed $300K in broadband grant matching funds.